craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 ## Sector Shaft Nut Installation

 With that buttoned up, it was time to move on to one last task.
 The Boostwerks Comp Mount incorporates a steering brace.
-It's a great design and it puts a burly pillow bearing onto the end of the Pitman Arm to prevent the arm from being able to wag around in open space.
+It's a stout design and it puts a burly pillow bearing onto the end of the Pitman Arm to prevent the arm from being able to wag around in open space.
 The design replaces the sector shaft nut with a longer sleeve that engages the new bearing.
 In the photo below you can see this new sleeve installed.

 [![Pitman Arm Sector Shaft](/img/posts/xj-hidden-winch/small/sector-shaft.jpg)](/img/posts/xj-hidden-winch/sector-shaft.jpg)